Attendance & Punctuality

 PERSISTENT ABSENTEES:

-This is the group of children that schools and the council must particularly concentrate on because there attendance is poor.
-The Department for Education refers to a Persistent Absentee as pupils who have an attendance below a level of 90% school attendance.
+This is the group of children that schools and the council must particularly concentrate on because there attendance is SO poor that their right to an education is being witheld from them.
+This is also a serious safeguarding issue.

 90% attendance means a child has been absent for 19 days in the school year.